mantidproject/governance/technical-working-group/workshops/developer-workshop-2021-11/planning.md

 - Each developer does a 1-2 min lightning talk introducing themselves to the team and giving a bit of their background.
 Create a slide template for people to fill in (All) ~60mins
 - Group coding exercise (Gilded Rose, Coding dojo) ~60mins
-- More-indepth updates of technical details/working practice: ~60mins
+- More-indepth updates of technical details/working practice or possible future projects: ~60mins
+  - Overview of ensemble programming (Gemma)
+  - xapi: A new api based around experiments (Gagik)
   - Conda intro/tutorial
-  - Precommit/CI jobs
-  - Overview of ensemble programming (Gemma)
-  - Project layout changes
+  - Other changes: Precommit, Conflict Bot, Code ownership?
+(Martyn)

 ## Day 2